 Entry-level BCD (Stab Jacket)

 For beginners who are still learning to dive, we have the jacket BCD.
 So-called because it looks like a jacket and you put it on and wear it like a jacket.
 But it has an inner air tube that is sewn around the jacket.
 This will inflate around the back and the front of your vest.
-It usually has large pockets integrated into the vest for you to store your tools and weights for buoyancy adjustment.
+It usually has large pockets integrated into the vest to store your tools and weights for buoyancy adjustment.
 If you do not have pockets to store weights using a weight belt is a bit hassle.
 Mares Prestige SLS Dive Scuba Diving Men’s BCD Buoyancy Compensator Shop at Walmart

 Hug you like A Bear